cardano-foundation/cardano-academy/books/i-can-aiken/sections/README.md

-Sections should be concise, topics covered in chronological order ideally.
-Best to keep to the same overall analogy throughout the book:
+Sections should be concise, with topics covered in chronological order ideally.
+Best to keep to the same overall analogy throughout the book.

 **Feedback for next edition**